REPAIRS AND MAINTENANCE

 - necessary for the health or safety of people or property; and

 - made for the purpose of repairing one of the following:

 - major leaks in pipes or the roof

 - damaged or blocked water or sewer pipes or plumbing fixtures

 - damaged or defective locks that give access to a rental unit

 Your landlord is required to give you an emergency contact number in writing, or post it in a common area of your building.
 If your situation meets the RTA definition of an “emergency”, try calling the emergency contact number at least twice, leaving a reasonable amount of time in between each attempt.

 If you are unable to reach the emergency contact person, you have the right to cover the cost of the repair and ask your landlord to pay you back.
+See TRAC’s template letter, Request for Reimbursement for Emergency Repairs.
 If you choose this option, do your best to find a fair price by researching multiple companies.
 To reduce the chances of a future dispute with your landlord, make sure to keep copies of your research efforts, receipts, and related written communication.